Evidence for interacting dark energy from BOSS: Conclusions

-In order to further constrain interacting dark energy models, one could refine the analysis of this work by using more data sets and by combining the BOSS data with other observations.
+In order to further constrain interacting dark energy models, one could refine the analysis done in this work by using more data sets and by combining the BOSS data with other observations.
 A more detailed analysis of the global fit of those models with the inclusion of BOSS data is the topic of a follow-up paper that is currently in preparation.
-Furthermore, the JPAS telescope\ \cite{Benitez:2014ibt} will be able to reproduce and improve the BAO measurements at high redshifts since this instrument is supposed to be optimized to measure quasars at high redshifts compared to previous experiments\ \cite{Abramo:2011ey}.
+We also need improvements in the BAO data at high redshifts.
+For models that allow the Hubble parameter to change with time such as interacting dark energy and other dynamical dark energy models (e.g., see Ref.\ \cite{Aubourg:2014yra}), we can see that the inclusion of the BAO data set changes considerably the results, indicating that this new data set is robust.
+However, with the use of only high-redshift BAO data, we are still not able to statistically differentiate between models of dark energy.
+New large scale structure surveys, like the JPAS telescope\ \cite{Benitez:2014ibt}, will be able to reproduce and improve the BAO measurements at high redshifts since this instrument is supposed to be optimized to measure quasars at high redshifts compared to previous experiments\ \cite{Abramo:2011ey}.
+Other large scale structure new windows of observation, like the $21$ cm emission line from neutral hydrogen, will also contribute in the future for constraining dark energy \cite{Battye:2012tg}.
+Interacting dark energy models might also help alleviate the tension between other large-scale structure data sets and Planck such as, for example, cosmic shear probes from CFHTLenS\ \cite{Joudaki:2016mvz,MacCrann:2014wfa}.